billykwooten/idrac_promethus_snmp_module/README.md

 ## Prometheus iDrac SNMP Exporter Dell Module

 I've generated a Dell iDrac Module for use with the Prometheus SNMP Exporter.
-I am going to assume most people already know how to use the prometheus snmp exporter.
+A good use case for this is monitoring your ESXi system health via an iDrac SNMP as vCenter plugins and golang binaries (for basic exporters) can't run on ESXi systems.
+I am going to assume most people already know how to use the prometheus snmp exporter below.

 ### How to use the Module